jezzsantos/automate/docs/authoring.md

 !!! tip
     Deleting a command that is referenced by a launch point (anywhere in the pattern) will remove that command identifier from the launch point configuration.

+!!! example
+    Of the pattern: `automate edit delete-command "ACommandName"`

+    Of an element: `automate edit delete-command "ACommandName" --aschildof "{AnElementName}"`

 ### Add launch points